mtth/hdfs/doc/quickstart.rst

 More
 ****

-See the :ref:`advance_usage` section to learn more.
+See the :ref:`advanced_usage` section to learn more.

 .. _pip: http://www.pip-installer.org/en/latest/